lp1dev/smartlight-manager/README.md

 #### Notes

-I am going to post the app to F-droid and Google Play Store **ASAP** now that the official client has disappeared since people might actually need it soon.
+I am going to post the app to F-droid and Google Play Store **ASAP** now that the official client has disappeared, which means that people might actually need it soon.

 # Licence
 This project is using a GPLv3 licence that you can read in the LICENCE file.